YoshuaNava/yoshuanava.github.io/_posts/2014-12-25-PinguinoUCAB.markdown

 <br>

-1. To <b>build a set of barebones <a href="http://arduino.cc/en/Main/arduinoBoardUno">Arduino UNO boards</a></b>, on one-sided PCB's, as in this <a href="http://www.instructables.com/id/How-to-make-your-own-Arduino-board/">Instructable</a>.
+1. To <b>build a small set of barebones <a href="http://arduino.cc/en/Main/arduinoBoardUno">Arduino UNO boards</a></b>, on one-sided PCB's, as in this <a href="http://www.instructables.com/id/How-to-make-your-own-Arduino-board/">Instructable</a>.
 	* Pros: The Arduino platform is Open Hardware, highly developed, and has plenty of support <u>(Satisfies Req.#1)</u>.
 ATMEGA 328P and its other componentes are available in the Venezuelan market at a cheap price <u>(Satisfies Req.#2)</u>.
 Boards are really easy to build
 	<u>(Satisfies Req.#4)</u>,can be fed with a 9V battery (Satisfies Req.#6), sturdy <u>(Satisfies Req.#5)</u>, and are native-Arduino boards